Are you thinking of trying out Latin dance?

 Out of all the Latin American dancing styles, I like salsa and bachata.

-As a big fan of Colombia, and having spent a lot of time in the country, I will visit cities such as Cali, the capital of Salsa, to brush up on my Latin dance skills.
+As a fan of Colombia, and having spent tons of time in the country, I’ll visit cities such as Cali, the capital of Salsa, to brush up on my Latin dance skills.

 Not only for the health benefits but also as a way to connect with locals and improve my Spanish.